JZuming/TxCheck/README.md

 ## Description

 TxCheck is a tool for finding transactional bugs in database management systems.
 It uses SQL-level instrumentation to capture statement-level dependencies and construct transactional oracle to find bugs in transaction supports of DBMSs.
-We implemented TxCheck on the top of SQLsmith (https://github.com/anse1/sqlsmith).
+We implemented TxCheck on the top of [SQLsmith](https://github.com/anse1/sqlsmith).

 ## Supported DBMSs
 - MySQL
 - MariaDB
 - TiDB

+## Video

+We provide a video introducing the tool.
+The video is available in the [artifact](https://zenodo.org/) stored in Zenodo.

 ## Quick Start or Evaluation (in Docker)